Snowy Owl Facts

 Being flexible in its habits, the owl will also take fish from the surface of lakes.
 Each bird must capture roughly 7 -12 mice per day to meet its food requirement and can eat more than 1,600 lemmings per year.
 Like many other birds, the bird swallows its prey whole.

-Though Snowy Owls have few predators, the adults remain very watchful at all times.
-Further, the mature individuals have been blessed by Nature for self-protection.
-This holds true since each comes equipped to defend against any kind of threat towards them or their offspring.
+Though Snowy Owls have few predators, the adults remain watchful at all times.
+Clearly, the mature individuals have been blessed by Nature for self-protection.
+This is true since each comes equipped to defend against any kind of threat towards them or their offspring.

 During the nesting season, the impressive owls regularly defend the nests against any and all potential threats.
 These dangers include such predators as arctic foxes, corvids, and swift-flying jaegers.
 Other threats, however, include dogs, gray wolves and avian predators.

-In addition, the males of the remarkably adapted species defend the nest.
+The males of the remarkably adapted species faithfully and habitually defend the nest.
 Consequently, these often act much like human sentries.
 This they accomplish by standing guard nearby, while the female incubates the vulnerable eggs and broods the young.

-Additionally, both sexes of the awesome Snowy Owl readily attack approaching predators.
+Yet, the females of the awesome Snowy Owl also readily attack approaching predators without fail.
 This often occurs with great ferocity.
 This the animals accomplish by dive-bombing them and engaging in distraction displays to draw the predator away from a nest.

 Species Sharing Its Range

-Check out our other articles on 5 Incredibly Wonderful Trees, Japanese Spider Crab, Blood Falls, Eastern Diamondback Rattlesnake, Phallus Indusiatus, Pangolin
+Check out our other articles on 5 Incredibly Wonderful Trees, Japanese Spider Crab, Blood Falls, Eastern Diamondback Rattlesnake, Phallus Indusiatus, Achemon Sphinx Moth

 How do they keep warm?